 Cape Town, South Africa

 Cape Town is on the path of transforming itself into the number one greenest city of the world.
-There is greater move towards the use of renewable sources of energy, for example the city has set up its first commercial wind farm.
+There is a greater move towards the use of renewable sources of energy, for example, the city has set up its first commercial wind farm.
 Bike routes and farmers markets are also being encouraged.
 It is home to multiple nature reserves containing some of the worlds rarest plant species.

 A lot of effort has been put into improving the cities green policies, for example, the public transport system has been drastically improved in recent years to reduce its CO2 levels.
-The city has also introduced a 10 point energy plan, which intends to ensure that at least 10% of the cities households install solar powered water heaters by 2020.
-With more than 91% of the country's electricity generated using coal fired plants, the city has made a commitment to reduce its percentage of coal used in its energy mix by 10% by 2020.
+The city has also introduced a 10 point energy plan, which intends to ensure that at least 10% of the cities households install solar-powered water heaters by 2020.
+With more than 91% of the country's electricity generated using coal-fired plants, the city has made a commitment to reduce its percentage of coal used in its energy mix by 10% by 2020.